 Anti-moisture vapor transmission flooring prevents erosive forces from permeating concrete and causing serious degradation.
 When concrete slabs intended to receive an impermeable surfacing or coating are being placed, an effective moisture vapor barrier must be established.
 Also be aware that adhesion issues caused by MVT are not limited to epoxy bonding to concrete.
 Any other non-breathing films will react in this manner as well.

-Once the barrier is in place, using high quality concrete and professional placement techniques are essential to completely eliminating MVT.
+Once the barrier is in place, using high quality concrete and professional placement techniques are essential to completely eliminate MVT.
 Structural integrity and configuration of the concrete slab should be considered, along with precision design of expansion and control joints.
 A properly cured, well-placed concrete slab will provide a dense, hard concrete surface exhibiting the desired low permeability.

 The SANI-TRED® Solution